richterleo/Neonatal_Brain_Segmentation/Pipeline/README.md

 model_path = Path('Path/to/model')
 inferencelogger = InferenceLogger('baseline', model_path, session_info='Test inference')
 ```
-and execute Inference.py.
+and execute `Inference.py`.
 Results will be saved in a newly created results directory (see also [Run Pipeline](runpipeline)).

+Please also provide the InferenceLogger with the model training mode (i.e. `baseline`, `agePrediction`, `labelBudgeting` or `transfer`).
+If `transfer` is selected, the inference will be performed on the smaller testset of preterm infants.